Debt is the new normal in Canada.

 When it comes to money, you absolutely need to be self-disciplined and responsible with every dollar you have in your pocket.

 That doesn’t mean being cheap or denying yourself some fun.
 Remember, managing your money, or staying out of debt relies on consistency.
 Your motivation is always changing, but if you are consistently reviewing your spending or putting money toward your necessities, you can come out ahead.

 For example, if you consistently try to pay off your credit card each month, that does a lot to keep your consumer debt low or non-existent.
 If you’re not responsible with your money and your credit, you can quickly and easily see your outstanding balance grow to the point of no return.

 So, now that you know what can get you into financial trouble, how can you avoid getting stuck in these predicaments?
 Here are a few suggestions.

-Don’t spend any more than 30% of your credit limit.
-It’s widely suggested that consumers not spend the entire credit limit amount.
+Don’t Spend More Than 30% Of Your Credit Limit.
+If you do use a credit card, don’t use more than 30% of its credit limit.
 Doing so will not only make it much more difficult to pay down the balance (as well as the interest portion on top of that), but it could also negatively impact your credit score.

-Save for an emergency fund.
+Save For Your Emergency Fund.
 Having a financial cushion to fall back on can be a real lifesaver when the time comes.
 Try to save up about three to six months worth of all the bills you usually have to pay every month just in case you lose your job, you suffer a medical emergency, or your car breaks down, among other things.